Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Walking in town and around Lake Gregory to truly absorb the ambiance.

-Minimizing environmental impact and supporting local communities.
+Minimizing environmental impact and contributing to local communities.

 Maintain a respectful distance from wildlife; do not feed wild animals.